Metanephrops challengeri

 Metanephrops challengeri (commonly known as the New Zealand lobster or New Zealand scampi) is a species of slim, pink lobster that lives around the coast of New Zealand.
 It is typically 13–18 cm long and weighs around 100 g.
 The carapace and abdomen are smooth, and adults are white with pink and brown markings and a conspicuous pair of long, slim claws.
 M. challengeri lives in burrows at depths of 140–640 m in a variety of sediments.
 Although individuals can live for up to 15 years, the species shows low fecundity, where small numbers of larvae hatch at an advanced stage.

 M. challengeri is a significant prey item for ling, as well as being an important fishery species for human consumption; trawlers catch around 1000 t per year under the limitations of New Zealand's Quota Management System.
+In the United States, its acceptable market names are lobsterette, baby lobster, scampi, deep sea lobster, and bay prawn.

 The species was first collected by the Challenger expedition of 1872–1876, but only described as separate from related species by Heinrich Balss in 1914.
 Although originally classified in the genus Nephrops, it was moved in 1972 to a new genus, Metanephrops, along with most other species then classified in Nephrops.